jonjamz/blaze-forms/README.md

 About
 -----
+#### Summary

-Build production-ready, reactive forms in minutes, using simple templates.
+Build production-ready, reactive forms in minutes.
+Convert simple templates into robust forms components using the provided API.

 Validation is handled using [SimpleSchemas](https://github.com/aldeed/meteor-simple-schema)--however, these are not required.

 #### Overview